Deoxyguanosine Kinase Deficiency

 Liver biopsy findings

-Mitochondrial DNA content in liver tissue of affected individuals is typically less than 20% of matched control mtDNA content.
-Liver typically shows a combined deficiency of electron transport chain (ETC) complexes I, III, and IV [
+• Mitochondrial DNA content in liver tissue of affected individuals is typically less than 20% of matched control mtDNA content.
+The liver typically shows a combined deficiency of electron transport chain complexes I, III, and IV [Dimmock et al 2008b].

 Establishing the Diagnosis

-The diagnosis of DGUOK deficiency is established in a proband by the identification of biallelic pathogenic variants in DGUOK on molecular genetic testing (see ).
+The diagnosis of DGUOK deficiency is established in a proband by the identification of biallelic pathogenic (or likely pathogenic) variants in DGUOK on molecular genetic testing (see Table 1).

 Gene-targeted testing requires the clinician to determine which gene(s) are likely involved, whereas genomic testing does not.
-Because the phenotype of mtDNA depletion syndromes is broad, children with the distinctive clinical and laboratory findings of neonatal multisystem disease are likely to be diagnosed using gene-targeted testing (see Option 1), whereas the phenotype of those with isolated hepatic disease may be indistinguishable from many inherited disorders with liver disease and thus is more likely to be diagnosed using genomic testing (see Option 2).
+Children with the distinctive clinical and laboratory findings of neonatal multisystem disease are likely to be diagnosed using gene-targeted testing (see Option 1), whereas those with a phenotype of isolated hepatic disease indistinguishable from many other inherited disorders with liver disease are more likely to be diagnosed using genomic testing (see Option 2).

 Option 1